BruOp/personal-website/content/blog/frustum_culling/index.md

 It's definitely not the nicest looking code, but it'll be worth it, I promise.
 Once you get used to the intrinsics, it's really not so bad.
 This thing I had the most trouble with was definitely just parsing the documentation -- there are a LOT of intrinsics, and discovering the one you need is not easy since the search is only helpful if you know or can guess the name of the one you need.

-The other bit I just had to think about a bit was the best way to perform the "horizontal" OR reduction at the end.
+Another operation that puzzled me was how to best perform the "horizontal" OR reduction at the end.
 In [zeux's examples](https://gist.github.com/zeux/1fb08fb04ae97c79852e#file-vfc5-cpp-L104), he uses an `orx` intrinsic that doesn't appear to exist on intel.
-Instead, I reduce by shuffling/permuting the vectors to ensure the first component ends up holding the final value we want.
+Instead, I reduced by shuffling/permuting the vectors to ensure the first component ends up holding the final value we want.

 Now let's take a look at the results: